One Man's Mission To Bring Regenerative Agriculture To Sarawak

 A winning solution for the environment

 Making a living is obviously the most important thing for these Dayak farmers in Sarawak.
 The reduction of the chemical impacts of their farms on the environment was not mentioned once.
-They only saw increased earnings but Ugak recognized the environmental benefits which was not surprising.
+They only saw increased earnings, but Ugak recognised the environmental benefits which was not surprising.
 This is after all, a man who asked us to take photos of the evidence of earthworms on his own farm!

 We spoke about the Malaysian Sustainable Palm Oil certificates which his farm is being audited for and he raised a good point.